framoni/whataretheodds/README.md

 ## Birthday problem

-Calculate the probability that at least two of N people share their birthday, as a function of N
+Calculate the probability that at least k of N people share their birthday, as a function of k and N